 At this stage, you need to follow these steps:

 In comparison to Google, Apple has a strict review process that may cause your release to be delayed, or you may encounter an unexpected setback.
 Planning ahead of time will give you enough time to prepare for your product’s hard launch and allow you to anticipate and plan for any contingencies that may arise.

 2) Conduct market research

 One of the most common pre-launch failures is failing to conduct adequate market research.
 It matters little how thorough your marketing is.
-If your app does not address a user pain-point or addresses a pain-point for which there is already a thriving app solution in the market, your product will fail.
+If your app does not address a user’s pain points or addresses a pain point for which there is already a thriving app solution in the market, your product will fail.
 Before starting any development work, you must first identify the key players in your app category.

 3) Create buyer personas

 During the awareness stage, one of the most important goals is to figure out who your target user is, what they value, and what pain point of theirs your solution will solve.
 A mobile app can have multiple user groups, and each buyer persona will have its own buyer journey.